-Note: Countries are in order of the percentage change in gross inland energy consumption from 1990 to 2012 with Lithuania having the large decrease and Iceland the largest increase.
+Note: Countries are in order of the percentage change in gross inland energy consumption from 1990 to 2012 with Lithuania having the largest decrease and Iceland the largest increase.
 Only 2005 and 2012 data is available for Montenegro.

 Data sources: Eurostat.
-Gross inland energy consumption, by fuel
+Gross inland energy consumption, by fuel uropean Environment Agency